lenstronomy.Analysis package

 Returns:

-mass_fraction_within_radius(kwargs_lens, center_x, center_y, theta_E, numPix=100)[source]
+mass_fraction_within_radius(kwargs_lens, center_x, center_y, theta_E, num_pix=100)[source]

 Computes the mean convergence of all the different lens model components within a spherical aperture.